-Great textures often include repetition of some kind, like lines or curves that repeat into a pattern.
-Keep an eye out for dense bunches of forms such as wood grain, rock striations, bubbles and foam, etc.
+Great textures often include repetition of some kind.
+Lines or curves that repeat into a pattern.
+Keep an eye out for dense bunches of forms such as wood grain, rock striations, bubbles, and foam, etc.

 Think of a spot of rust on the motor hood of a car or paint wearing off a wooden boat.

 The Best Time Of Day To Capture Black And White Textures

 If you want to enhance texture, you will get the best results if you avoid direct light.
-Outdoors, you’ll want to avoid harsh midday sunlight, as the light at this time of day illuminates everything very strongly from above or in front of your subject.
+Outdoors, you’ll want to avoid harsh midday sunlight.
+The light at this time of day illuminates everything strongly from above or in front of your subject.

 At this time you subject will be lit from the side which will make tiny shadows appear wherever there is a crack or crevice.